 Goals must be attainable and realistic.
 Kinda.
 Here we get to deviate a bit from the SMART goal script — within reason.
 Your car goal in three years does need to be attainable and realistic.
 Your long-term goals, though?
 Not so much.
 Many people can’t start out on-track for long-term financial goals.
 These goals are too big, and when you’re just starting out, you have fewer resources and higher resource demands.
 For example, you may be saving for a down payment on a house while also paying rent.

-If people just starting out had to use only what they could currently afford for a retirement goal, it might look pretty bleak.
+If people just starting out had to use only what they could currently afford for a retirement goal, it might look bleak.
 Here is where it’s okay to deviate from the “SMART” goal requirements.
 Your retirement goals may not seem realistic or attainable right now, but you should have them anyway.

 This isn’t just an issue for young people.
-It’s not uncommon for people to be 10 years away from retirement with minimal savings.
+It’s common for people to be 10 years away from retirement with minimal savings.
 The goal of a comfortable retirement may not look at all attainable or realistic on paper, but that’s okay.
 Looks can be deceiving.
 You may be surprised by what you can accomplish once you get going!

 Setting Time-Bound Goals